faaarv/airfoil-ML/README.md

 in the case of including y values in normalization: With the same model settings, the MSE loss for MinMax normalization was better than for Standard normalization(repeated with different model parameters).

-In both normalization methods, the model performs better on the dataset where Y is not normalized. for example :
+In both normalization methods, the model performs better on the dataset where Y is not normalized.

-**Standard Normalization**

-Model Settings: [512, 512, 512]

-When Y is normalized:

-When Y is not normalized:

-**MinMax Normalization**

-Model Settings: [128, 128, 128, 128, 64, 64, 64]

-When Y is normalized:

-When Y is not normalized:

-Based on these results, MinMax normalization is chosen for evaluating hyperparameters.